-Our partnership agreement allows our general partner to determine, in good faith, any amounts to pay itself or its affiliates for any services rendered to us.
+Our partnership agreement allows our general partner to pay itself or its affiliates for any services rendered, provided these services are rendered on terms that are fair and reasonable to us.
 Our general partner may also enter into additional contractual arrangements with any of its affiliates on our behalf.
-Neither our partnership agreement nor any of the other agreements, contracts and arrangements between us, on the one hand, and our general partner and its affiliates, on the other, are or will be the result of arm's-length negotiations.
+Neither our partnership agreement nor any of the other agreements, contracts, and arrangements between us and the general partner and its affiliates are or will be the result of arm's-length negotiations.

-Our general partner will determine, in good faith, the terms of any of these transactions entered into after the sale of the common units offered in this offering.
+All of these transactions entered into after the sale of the common units offered in this offering are to be on terms that are fair and reasonable to us.

-Our general partner and its affiliates will have no obligation to permit us to use any facilities or assets of our general partner and its affiliates, except as may be provided in contracts entered into specifically dealing with that use.
-There will not be any obligation of our general partner and its affiliates to enter into any contracts of this kind.
+Our general partner and its affiliates will have no obligation to permit us to use any facilities or assets of the general partner and its affiliates, except as may be provided in contracts entered into specifically dealing with that use.
+There is no obligation of our general partner and its affiliates to enter into any contracts of this kind.